Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/README.md

     cd /var/lib/cassandra/data/system
     sudo rm -rf *

-Starting our Cassandra Cluster to execute the nodetool command:
+Starting our Cassandra Cluster to execute the nodetool command :

     sudo systemctl restart cassandra

-Now you should be able to execute the nodetool command:
+Now you should be able to execute the nodetool command :

         nodetool status

 Conclusion: